semuconsulting/PyGPSClient/README.md

 PyGPSClient is a free, open-source, multi-platform graphical GNSS/GPS testing, diagnostic and UBX &copy; (u-blox &trade;) device configuration application written entirely in Python and tkinter.
 * Runs on any platform which supports a Python 3 interpreter (>=3.7) and tkinter (>=8.6) GUI framework, including Windows, MacOS, Linux and Raspberry Pi OS.
-* Supports NMEA, UBX, RTCM3, NTRIP and SPARTN protocols.
+* Supports NMEA, UBX, RTCM3, NTRIP and SPARTN protocols and a full range of UBX device configuration parameters.
 * Capable of reading from a variety of GNSS data streams: Serial (USB / UART), Socket (TCP / UDP), binary datalog file/terminal capture and u-center recording.
 * Configurable GUI with user-selectable and resizeable widgets.
 * Supports data logging in parsed, binary and hexadecimal formats.